jmacd/opentelemetry-specification/specification/trace/datamodel.md

 ## Span fields

-### TraceID
+### TraceId

 **Status**: [Stable](../document-status.md)

-The OpenTelemetry TraceID is defined to be equivalent to the W3C trace context `trace-id` field, consisting of 128-bits of information and assigned to the new trace when starting a root span.
+The OpenTelemetry TraceId is defined to be equivalent to the W3C trace context `trace-id` field, consisting of 128-bits of information and assigned to the new trace when starting a root span.

-### SpanID
+### SpanId

 **Status**: [Stable](../document-status.md)

-The OpenTelemetry SpanID is defined to identify the span that is the parent of a new trace context, equivalent to the W3C trace context `parent-id` identifier in the context of a new span, consisting of 64-bits of informaiton.
+The OpenTelemetry SpanId is defined to identify the span that is the parent of a new trace context, equivalent to the W3C trace context `parent-id` identifier in the context of a new span, consisting of 64-bits of informaiton.